poold3/TankGame/README.md

 This method returns an array size 2 of doubles containing the position of a tank.
 `double xPosition = getPosition()[0]`. `double yPosition = getPosition()[1]`.
 #### getCurrentHeading()
-This method returns an Angle that describes the direction a tank is currently facing.
+This method returns a double that describes the direction a tank is currently facing in degrees.
-Use `getCurrentHeading().getValue()` to get the actual value in degrees.
 #### getCurrentTurretHeading()
-This method returns an Angle that describes the direction a tank's turret is currently facing.
+This method returns a double that describes the direction a tank's turret is currently facing in degrees.
-Use `getCurrentHeading().getValue()` to get the actual value in degrees.
 #### howMoving()
 This method returns a certain value of the driveDirection enum in `ITank.java`.
 Either Forward, Backward, or None.